RareSkills/learn-solidity/content/17-abi-encoding.md

 ```

-Note that we are using “abi.encode” and “abi.decode”.
-The “withSignature” bit is when functions are involved, but that is not the case here.
+Note that we are using "abi.encode" and "abi.decode".
+The "withSignature" bit is when functions are involved, but that is not the case here.

 In this example, the variables x and y are abi encoded into

 0x0000000000000000000000000000000000000000000000000000000000000005000000000000000000000000000000000000000000000000000000000000000f

-The decimal numbers got converted to hex, which is why “5” is still “5” but 15 became “f”.
+The decimal numbers got converted to hex, which is why "5" is still "5" but 15 became "f".

-If we know in advance that this is a pair of uint256, we can “decode” it back to a pair using the function screenshotted above.
+If we know in advance that this is a pair of uint256, we can "decode" it back to a pair using the function screenshotted above.

 The tuple that appears as the second argument in abi.decode is instructions for how to decode the data.
 If you provide the wrong datatypes or the wrong length of tuple here, you’ll either get the wrong result, or the code will revert.

-**Problems**
+**Practice Problems**

 [Encode](https://github.com/RareSkills/Solidity-Exercises/tree/main/Encoder)